238 Hulsey Center

 - “Aural Souvenirs: Temporal Disruption and Formal Coherence in John Zorn’s Cat O’ Nine Tails,” Revista Musica Hodie 31 (No. 1, 2013): 34-47.

-- “Hook, Line, & Sinker” for clarinet, saxophone, and piano, due for commercial release by saxophonist Brian Utley in late 2014/early 2015.
+- “Hook, Line, and Sinker” for clarinet, saxophone, and piano, from Characters, Brian Utley (saxophone).
+Mark Records, Clarence, NY, 2015.
+CD.

-- “A Southern Prelude” for solo piano, From American Vernacular, Nicholas Phillips (piano).
-New Focus Recordings, New York, NY, 2014, compact disc.
+- “A Southern Prelude” for solo piano, from American Vernacular, Nicholas Phillips (piano).
+New Focus Recordings, New York, NY, 2014.
+CD.

 - Member, National Committee on Engagement with Higher Education, College Music Society